About

 We write about the biggest product releases from all of the major companies in the industry.
 If there are questions about a new product, The Loop endeavors to get those answers for you.

 Jim Dalrymple is an accomplished guitar player.
 He’s written about how to record and play music using the Mac for years; that continues today on The Loop.
-Peter brings deep knowledge of Mac and iOS entertainment software and games, photography and other interests.
+Dave has written a number of programming books and brings years of Mac and iOS development knowledge to the site, as well as a strong business perspective.

 You’ll find how-to articles on everything from setting up amp modeling software to mic placement when recording acoustics.
 Software, hardware and everything in between.